Western Carolina University

 Can I still take this class if I don’t go to WCU, if I’m graduating in May, or if I graduated already?

 Yes, you can.
-You just need to apply to WCU as a “transient student,” and there used to be a $50 charge to the Admissions Office to do that (Please contact the admission office for the latest application fee).
+You just need to apply to WCU as “transient student,” and there’s a $50 charge to the Admissions Office to do that.
 For more details, see the Admissions Office’s information about transient students.
-For WCU grads, your 92 number will basically be reauthorized for the summer session and you’ll be registered/billed for the course just like anyone else.
+For WCU graduates, your 92 number will basically be reauthorized for summer session and you’ll be registered/billed for the course just like anyone else.
 For non-WCU students, the process is a little more involved, but it’s mostly just paperwork.